Alluxio/k8x-operator/Documentation/K8S Operator Dashboard Wiki.md

 Embedding production build of User Interface by using `go:embed`.
 And the endpoint of User Interface is set to `/`.

 #### Run Locally
 API-Server has its own `main.go`, you can simply start this application along with the Alluxio Operator deployed in the Kubernetes Cluster.
-The defualt port has been set to `8080`.
+The default port has been set to `8080`.

 - You can use `curl` to communicate with API Server without the User Interface.

 ### User Interface
-The User Interface is built on **React** with JavaScript, and is using Redux to manange shared state.
+The User Interface is built on **React** with JavaScript, and is using Redux to manage shared state.

 In current version, we are using *continuous polling* to fetch data from the API Server.